Donegal (Dáil constituency): 1921 general election

 At the 1921 general election to the 2nd Dáil, no seats were contested in the 26 counties which became the Irish Free State.
-In Donegal, six Sinn Féin candidates were nominated for the constituency's eight seats.
+In Donegal, six Sinn Féin candidates were nominated for the constituency's six seats.
 Major Robert L Moore, who had contested East Donegal in 1918, was selected as the Unionist candidate by 22 April 1921 but was described on 15 May 1921 as 'having at the last moment withdrawn'.
 No ballot was needed, and all six candidates were elected unopposed after the close of nominations on 24 May 1921.
 The 6 TDs elected are listed here in alphabetical order: